Welcome to the WSIB

 - Help avoid potential penalties that may arise as a result of incorrect account details

 At the WSIB, we’re always looking for ways to make it faster, easier and more efficient for you to do business with us.
 That’s why we created eWSIB, our suite of free online services that are available 24/7, whenever you need them.
 You can sign up for all, or even just one of our online services.

 Here’s a brief description of each service, and how they can help you save time and money.

 Accurately calculate and then report your payroll and premium information in real time.
 You can review transactions and check premium updates any time.

 View, print or download your WSIB statements within 24 hours of issuance so you have them whenever you need them.

-MasterCard®* or Interac Online for instant confirmation of payment to help you manage Clearances and avoid late fees.
+Use credit card (Visa or MasterCard) or debit (Interac Online) for instant confirmation of payment to help you manage Clearances and avoid late fees.